 Secondly, research shows that included students do as well as, or better than, students who are segregated.
 The students who are fully accepted, included, and integrated benefit from access to a rigorous, challenging curriculum where high expectations are the norm.

 The following resources will assist all teachers to transform their classrooms to be inclusive for all students—with or without disabilities.

 School Presentations and Assemblies

 Mission Empower wants to come to your school!
 We want tomorrow’s leaders to see our abilities and not our disabilities.
-We offer presentations about diversity and ability through humorous skits, an interactive game show to test their knowledge and hands-on learning activities for younger students.
+We offer presentations about diversity and ability through humorous skits, an interactive game show to test students’ knowledge, and hands-on activities for younger learners.

 Contact us to schedule a date and time for a group from Mission Empower to come to your school.

 For more information, contact Jill Hrinda-Patten at (814) 825-0788.